 You get paid 55% of your income (agreed value): the premiums you pay are not tax deductible and you won’t have to pay tax on the income you receive at claim time.

 You get paid 75% of your income (indemnity): the premiums you pay are tax deductable and you will need to pay tax on the income at claim time.

 The difference between the two options is the amount of certainty at claim time.
 Come in and see us to discuss the options with an advisor.

 This is dependent on perspective.
 How long could you maintain your lifestyle without an income.
 It is worth looking into income protection if your quality of life depends on your income.
 Many people do not realise that over two thirds of disabilities are caused by illness and consequently no ACC benefit is payable.
 (AIA source Davis Financial and Actuarial 2005).

 Questions about ACC?
-We can explain to you how to adjust your ACC to fit your business, and inform you of what is and is not covered, if you’re looking at income protection as an option.
-Contact us today.
+We can explain to you how to adjust your ACC to fit your business, and inform you of what is and is not covered.
+If you’re looking at income protection as an option or advice on life, trauma, total and permanent disability and health insurance Contact us today.